How To Build a Garden Gate

 After you have the sides cut, lay them out to mock up the gate.
 Set them apart at the width you need the gate to be so you can figure out what the top, middle, and bottom boards should be cut at.
 Cut those three boards.

-4: Join the boards with the kreg jig.
+4: Join the boards with a kreg jig.

 In order to build a garden gate, you’ve got to join the boards—and this is where the Kreg Jig comes in.